 Removable batteries (before 2009)

 Around ten years ago, Apple started a switch from removable batteries to “built-in” batteries that are literally glued into the MacBook framework.
 Apple’s reasoning here was straightforward: Built-in batteries were more compact, safer from a consumer standpoint, and allowed them to keep making MacBooks slimmer and slimmer.
 However, you cannot replace a built-in battery yourself.
 Only older MacBook Pros with removable batteries are truly viable for DIY replacements.

 So, how do you know for sure if your model has a removable battery?
 There are two easy qualifiers to note.
 MacBook Pro models that have removable batteries are:

-If your older Pro matches these qualifications, check out the underside of the chassis and you’re likely to find a removable battery held in by a screwed-on or latched panel.
-Purchase a new battery for your model and you can quickly replace it yourself.
-You’ll find prices for a new battery around $50 to $80 depending on your model.
+If your older Pro matches all of these qualifications, you need to check out the underside of the chassis, where you will likely find a removable battery.
+The battery should be held in place by a screwed-on or latched panel.
+If so, you can purchase a brand new battery for your model.
+It should be a quick and easy replacement to handle yourself.
+You’ll find that prices for a new battery run between $50 and $80, depending on your model.

 2018 and future MacBook battery replacement